Blokees Exhibits Multiple Products at Spielwarenmesse 2026

 Blokees continues to expand its Champion series for consumers aged 16 and above.
 At the exhibition, Blokees officially unveiled Blokees Mega Man Champion Class: Shooting Star Mega Man and Blokees Mega Man Champion Class: Zero (Mega Man Zero), bringing the classic Japanese video game IP to life for nostalgic fans.
 The company also debuted Blokees Saint Seiya Champion Series: Plated Pegasus Seiya EX Version, developed to celebrate the 40th anniversary of Saint Seiya.

-Except for the extensive products, Blokees also exhibited 15 outstanding global BFC works from The 3rd BFC Creation Contest 2025 and the BFC community.
-Since January 1st, 2026 The 4th BFC Creation Contest, which consists of Season of Dawn, Season of Awakening, Season of Transcendence, and Season of Infinity, has officially launched.
-The new contest upgrades in its system with three major competition zones: Emerging Region, Creative Region, and HONOR REGION, aiming to attract more global players to participate in BFC creation.
+Apart from the extensive products, Blokees also exhibited 15 outstanding global BFC works from The 3rd BFC Creation Contest 2025 and announced the launch of The 4th BFC Creation Contest, aiming to further engage creators worldwide.

 In the future, Blokees will continue to develop diverse and superior products, meeting global players' needs.